 One thing to be aware of with a dental flipper is that it will attract more plaque around your other teeth.
 The interesting thing is that it's not just the teeth next to the flipper.
 Having any sort of acrylic in your mouth seems to increase the plaque deposits on ALL your teeth.

-The best way to deal with this is by getting a decent quality sonic toothbrush.
-I usually recommend the Cybersonic 3 to my patients.
-Read a review of this toothbrush here.
+The best way to deal with this is by getting a GOOD quality sonic toothbrush.

 I also recommend using a top-quality mouthwash.
 You should rinse this around your mouth for 60 seconds AFTER brushing.
 A great product is the TheraBreath Perio Therapy Oral Rinse.
 I like TheraBreath products.
 Have a look at the TheraBreath Oral Rinse on Amazon.